 We have very good success rates and will be with you every step of the way.

 Quitting tobacco use is the first step toward a healthier, cancer-free life.To learn how we can help, call (601) 815-1180 or visit act2quit.org.

 It’s never too late to quit using tobacco or vaping products.

-Dr. Pierre de Delva, thoracic surgeon and Interdisciplinary Thoracic (Lung) Cancer program leader, and Dr. Karen Crews, ACT Center for Tobacco Treatment, Education and Research director, discuss why it’s important to quit and how ACT can help.
+Dr. Pierre de Delva, thoracic surgeon and Interdisciplinary Thoracic (Lung) Cancer program leader, and Dr. Karen Crews, former ACT Center for Tobacco Treatment, Education and Research director, discuss why it’s important to quit and how ACT can help.